Image compression guide showing before and after file sizes

 • Version B: Well-optimized 400 KB hero image, loads in 3 seconds on 3G

 Version A might win in a side-by-side quality comparison, but Version B wins where it matters most: real user engagement.
-Studies show that 53% of mobile visitors abandon pages that take longer than 3 seconds to load.

 The Sweet Spot: 500 KB and Under